Simon Family Passport to Israel

 Grants for teens interested in visiting Israel

 The Tidewater Jewish Foundation is pleased to offer the Simon Family Passport to Israel Fund, which provides grants for Israel trips.
-The purpose of the Passport to Israel program is to provide grants to enable Jewish students (aged 13 - 22) to participate in an Israel trip experience.
+The purpose of the Passport to Israel program is to provide grants to enable Jewish students (ages 13 – 22) to participate in an Israel trip experience.
 The Simon Family Passport is open to individuals connected to the Tidewater Jewish community.

 Simon Family Passport to Israel Grant Recipient: Jordan Parker-Ashe